 Unable to find such a [manual memory allocation] scheme providing sufficient programming flexibility, we implemented a reference count scheme, an idea borrowed from Weizenbaum (1962), and also added a "last resort" garbage collector.Using reference counting and garbage collection is fine and good, but their GC was a little too simple:

 A process could outlive its dynamic parent, i.e., the block instance containing the generating expression which gave rise to the process.
 As a result the process might access nonexisting data through its formal parameters.
-The remedy chosen was to forbid all kinds of call by name parameters to processes (including procedures, labels, and switches).The problem is that one can pass a stack pointer as an argument to an object ("process", in Simula terminology) that will be returned and used after the stack frame is deallocated.
+The remedy chosen was to forbid all kinds of call by name parameters to processes (including procedures, labels, and switches).The problem is that one can store a pointer to a stack-allocated variable inside of an object ("process", in Simula terminology), then return that object from the scope of that variable, so the stack frame storing the variable is deallocated.
 That will make later use of that object unsafe: "the process might access nonexisting data".

 The simple GC implementation in Simula solved this problem and others by banning passing many things as arguments, including passing functions as arguments.
 In a sense, they removed the support for first-class functions which existed in ALGOL 60, which Simula was an extension of.
 Predictably, this reduced the expressivity of the language: